Earlobe Repair in San Fransisco Bay Area

 What is the recovery time for earlobe repair or reduction surgery?

 Dr. Fisher usually only has bandages on the lower ear after these procedures.
-Over-the-counter ibuprofen (Advil or Motrin) is usually all that’s needed for discomfort, and it helps with swelling.
-Cold compresses are effective for helping to minimize swelling, as well.
-Apply the compress in a 30 on and 30 off rotation.
-This is only necessary for the first day after your surgery.
-After the bandage comes off, you’ll need to apply Polysporin/Bacitracin ointment to the incision.
-If your stitches are not dissolvable, they will be removed usually within one week.
-Your recovery is mostly complete by that time.
+Over-the-counter acetaminophen (tylenol) is usually all that’s needed for discomfort.
+After the bandage comes off, you’ll need to apply over-the-counter Bacitracin ointment to the incisions.
+Your recovery is mostly complete after 10 days.

 Can earrings be worn after I have earlobe repair surgery?